cobriant/qelp/README.md

 ## Getting started

 Install qelp, but don't attach it.
-This way you'll have no name space conflicts.
+This way you can avoid namespace conflicts.

 library(devtools)
 install_github("cobriant/qelp")